damianhakert/damianhakert.github.io/source/_posts/2015-11-22-gitlab-8-2-released.markdown

 With the release of GitLab 8.2, we're also releasing the new Runner, version 0.7.

-The biggest improvement in GitLab Runner 0.7.0 is that the Docker executor now separate containers uses for: git clone, running builds (as specified in .gitlab-ci.yml) and a separate container for uploading artifacts.
+The biggest improvement in GitLab Runner 0.7.0 is that the Docker executor now uses separate containers uses for: git clone, running builds (as specified in .gitlab-ci.yml), and a separate container for uploading artifacts.
-This means you can use images without git installed (alimitation of previous releases).
+This means you can use images without git installed
+(a limitation of previous releases).

 Runners now also come with built-in support for TLS self-signed certificates.